Timetastic/slate/source/index.html.md

 **organisationId** | The organisation Id of this user **departmentId** | The department Id of this user **allowanceUnit** | The allowance unit for the user - `Days` or `Hours`.
-**bossOfDepartments** | A comma-separated list of department ids that this user is a boss of.
+**managerOfDepartments** | A comma-separated list of department ids that this user is a manager of.
 **endDate** | If archived, when the user left the company **departmentName** | The name of the department this user belongs to **gravatar** | The URL of the avatar/gravatar resource for this user